rafaelreisramos/nodejs-api-without-frameworks/README.md

   - Unit

     - [ ] it should test when the application throws an error
+    - [x] it should test all files on the entities
     - [ ] it should test all files on the routes layer
     - [ ] it should test all files on the repositories layer
     - [x] it should test all files on the factories layer